 plug in outlet

-Power Surges and Damage to Electrical Equipment
+Power Surges and Damaged Electrical Equipment

 Français

-Electrical equipment is designed for specific voltages.
-Increases to the voltage resulting from a power surge may cause damage that creates electrical safety hazards.
+A power surge is an unexpected increase in current or voltage in an electrical circuit – may damage electrical equipment in your home or business.
+Electrical equipment is designed for specific voltages and increases resulting from a power surge may cause damage that creates electrical safety hazards.

 • Smoke detectors, and/or carbon monoxide detectors: These are hard-wired into your home’s electrical system.